BerndFranzen/SWGOH-Guildstats/README.md

 PREREQUISITES
 =============
-- Microsoft Powershell 6.0.0 or higher (Windows, Mac, Linux)
+- Microsoft Powershell 6.2.0 or higher (Windows, Mac, Linux)
 - PSParseHTML Powershell Module (by EvotecIT), installed automatically if not present
 - Your allycode registered and synched on swgoh.gg
 - Your allycode(s) updated in the CONFIG-Accounts.csv file

 CONFIG-Accounts.csv
 -------------------
-The file has 3 parameters per line:
+The file has 1 parameters per line:
 - Your (or someone else's allycode)
-- GuildMode (if set to true, the data for the entire guild is loaded, otherwise only the data for the allycode is loaded only, e.g. to view your popponent in GA)
-- ShowPartialGear (if set to true, gear levels are displayed with additional gear pieces, like G11+3, otherwise only the gear level is shown, like G11)

 OUTPUT
 ======